abhatt00/NFL-2024-Top5-Stats-Charts/README.md

 # NFL-2024-Top5-Stats-Charts
-This project analyzes NFL quarterback stats from historical data and visualizes the top players' performance metrics for a given week in the 2024 season.
-The data is loaded from an Excel file containing player statistics, and the script generates dynamic bar plots based on user input for the week number.
+This project leverages Python to analyze NFL quarterback statistics from historical and current data, focusing on visualizing the top-performing players for a user-specified week of the 2024 season.
+The Python script dynamically processes data from an Excel file containing detailed player performance metrics, such as touchdowns (TD), passing yards, completions, and more.
+The script allows users to input a specific week (1–18) to filter and analyze player statistics up to and including that week.
+It generates bar charts for "Top 5" players across various key metrics, such as touchdowns, passing yards, completions, pass attempts, and other advanced efficiency measures like Net Yards per Attempt (NY/A) and Adjusted Net Yards per Attempt (ANY/A).
+These metrics are chosen to highlight individual excellence and consistency in quarterback performance, providing insights into the most impactful players of the season.
+By focusing on these "Top 5" charts, the analysis aims to identify and visualize key contributors to their teams, making the data both meaningful and actionable for fans, analysts, and fantasy football enthusiasts.

 ## Features
 - Aggregates quarterback statistics across seasons.